hamid42643/multisig-wallet/README.md

 Semantic UI React: Component library for creating stylish user interfaces.
 react-router-dom: Library for handling routing within the React application.
 Compatibility
-This application has been tested on modern web browsers, including Google Chrome, Mozilla Firefox, and Safari.
-It is recommended to use the latest stable versions of these browsers for optimal performance.

 #### License
 This application is released under the MIT License.
 Feel free to modify and distribute the application according to the terms of the license.